HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The main points are as follows:

 1. The HTML document generated by the code or the changes to the HTML document will be sent to the device through a long connection similar to WebSocket, and the device will re-render the user interface based on this information.
-1. The code monitors the data sent by the smart bracelet (device) to the cloud through MQTT, including heartbeat, temperature, steps and other information, and updates the corresponding label content.
+1. The code monitors the data sent by the smart bracelet (device) to the cloud through MQTT, including heartbeat, temperature, steps and other information, and updates the corresponding tag content.
-1. The code sets a timer, runs every 1 second, and updates the label content corresponding to the clock.
+1. The code sets a timer, runs every 1 second, and updates the tag content corresponding to the clock.
 1. The code uses an external selection executor `CDumpEvent` to dump all events from `mqtt` to the cloud database.

 This brings about the following notable changes: